 Class type parameters cannot be referenced in static member declarations.

 8.2.2 Accessibility

-Property members have either public or private accessibility.
-The default is public accessibility, but property member declarations may include a public or private modifier to explicitly specify the desired accessibility.
+Property members have either public, private, or protected accessibility.
+The default is public accessibility, but property member declarations may include a public, private, or protected modifier to explicitly specify the desired accessibility.